nexiality/documentation/commands/web/assertElementsPresent(prefix).md

 ### Parameters
-- **prefix** - the prefix to consider to gather a set of data variables that contain locator for "element presence" test.
+- **prefix** - the prefix to gather a set of data variables that contain locator for "element presence" test.

 ### Example